-The TEAS must be taken prior to the March 1 nursing application deadline and a minimum total score of 58.7 percent is required.
-Applicants are allowed to take the TEAS twice within 12 months of the application deadline in the current admission cycle.
-The highest score is used.
-TEAS scores are valid for 24 months.
-If you opt to take the TEAS more than once, it is recommended that you wait one month between retest to allow time for study.
+The TEAS must be taken prior to the March 1 nursing program application deadline and a minimum total score of 58.7% is required for admission eligibility.
+Applicants are allowed to take the TEAS twice within 12 months of the application deadline in the current admission cycle and the highest score is used.
+TEAS scores are valid for 24 months in the event the student wishes to apply to the program at a later date.